ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 *In homing modes 1 and 3*, the McLennan homes via SNL and uses `JVEL` as it's speed. `JVEL` defaults to `VELO/10` if not set, so try increasing the jog speed and see if this speeds up homes

 *In other homing modes*, the McLennan uses an internal homing routine.
 This uses the "creep speed" which IBEX now _does_ set as of https://github.com/ISISComputingGroup/IBEX/issues/4815.
 If you need to manually make homing faster, do the following:
-- Set `HVEL` to an appropriate speed for homing via IBEX configuration macros
+- Set `HVEL` macro to an appropriate speed for homing via IBEX configuration macros
 - Restart the IOC

 Note that the creep speed for the PM600 at least is limited to 800 steps per second.
 We cater for this in the motor record and set it to the `HVEL` value if lower than 800 and otherwise set it to 800.